anjalinabar/Demo_project1/Introduction.md

 # Introduction
 This is my first project in git.

-Notepad is a simple text editor.
+Notepad is a simple text editor